 Section 2 where accessibility requirements exist are partially considered, however this report bring some new considerations and propose recommendations.
 This is the case for terminals smartphone, phablets, and tablets.

 Section 3 where accessibility requirements are not yet really considered, because several type of requirement may be requested.
-This is the case for e-purchasing, Kiosks, Television, M2M …
+This is the case for e-purchasing, Kiosks, Television, M2M, etc.

 2 References